glasskube/gitops-template/README.md

 ## Getting Started

 > At this very early stage, for simplicity your GitHub repository must be public during the bootstrap step.
-> Afterward you can change the visibility of your repository and configure your `PAT` in ArgoCD.
+> Afterward you can change the visibility of your repository and configure your preferred authentication method in ArgoCD.
 > Additionally, one simple manual change from you will be necessary, as described below.
 > These shortcomings will be resolved in a future version.